Beyond topography: Topographic regularization improves robustness and reshapes representations in convolutional neural networks: Results

 \subsubsection{Functional co-localization}

-To evaluate to what extent units with similar firing patterns were positioned closely on the topographic grid, we defined two units as belonging to the same functional cluster if their activation patterns exceeded a correlation threshold $\alpha$.
-We then computed the average Euclidean distance between all connected units in the grid.
-Figure \ref{fig:connect_dist} (left) shows the MNIST results for WS and AS.
-As the figure shows, WS was associated with smaller distances, for all levels of $\alpha$.
-Furthermore, the level of $\alpha$ had a stronger impact when evaluated for WS than for AS.
-Another finding evident in the figure is that increasing the strength of the spatial constraint $\lambda$ did not produce a monotonic decrease in distances.
-For WS, the shortest distances were found for $\lambda$ levels of 0.3 or 0.5, with distances increasing rather than decreasing at higher levels.
-For AS, the level of $\lambda$ had a weaker effect, with the lines remaining relatively flat.
+To evaluate to what extent units with similar firing patterns were positioned closely on the topographic grid, we defined two units as belonging to the same functional network if their activation patterns exceeded a correlation threshold $\alpha$.
+We then computed the average Euclidean distance between connected units (see Methods).
+Figure \ref{fig:connect_dist} shows the results for WS and AS (for simplicity, the figure presents the mean and $\pm 1SD$ over responses of $\alpha$; details are presented in Supplementary Figure~\ref{fig:Appconnect_dist}).
+As the figure shows, for both MNIST and CIFAR-10, WS was associated with smaller distances between correlated units, and a detailed analysis shows this held for all levels of $\alpha$.

-We also analyzed data for the control condition, by assigning unit indices to the grid randomly.
-Average distances in the control condition were qualitatively quite similar to those in AS.
-For $\alpha = 0.1$ the distances for AS were very slightly below the control (highest AS value 5.64; control, 5.56), and the same held for $\alpha = 0.3$ (highest AS value 5.57; control, 5.58).
-However, for the other levels of $\alpha$, the distances for the control condition were always smaller than AS.
-In contrast, the distances for the control condition always strongly exceeded those of WS.

-The results for CIFAR-10 were qualitatively similar (Figure \ref{fig:connect_dist} - right).
-The distances for AS were larger than those of WS.
-For WS, at $\alpha = 0.1, 0.3, 0.5, 0.6$, we again find a U-shaped result pattern.
-However, for the two highest thresholds, there was a monotonic increase in distance as a function of $\lambda$.